sagemath/sage/src/doc/en/installation/index.rst

 - Alternatively, follow the instructions in section :ref:`sec-installation-conda-develop`;
-  these describe an experimental method that gets all required packages, including Python packages, from conda-forge.
+  these describe a method that gets all required packages, including Python packages, from conda-forge.

 **I don't want to do Sage development:**